How Embossed Printing Can Make Your Labels Stand Out

 Design considerations for embossed labels

-Embossed printing is a custom, specialty technique that requires planning and complete understanding of the printing process early in the design phase.
+Embossed printing is a custom, specialty technique that requires planning and a complete understanding of the printing process early in the design phase.
 For example, the more complex the embossed label design, the more it costs to create the die.
 Here are some tips and considerations for designing embossed product labels to achieve the best results:

 - Create artwork in a vector program, such as Illustrator, to ensure a high-quality outcome.